 Despite its rich history in the church, many of us don't observe Lent.
 Maybe it's time to reconsider.
 As Skye points out in his sermon, this special 40-day period before Easter is a unique time for us to take inventory of our lives, commune more intimately with God, and clear out those things that may distract us from our commitment to him.
-The Lenten season of 2009 begins on Wednesday, February 25, and it's our prayer that this sermon might inspire you toward taking a special journey of transformation with your congregation—a journey that finds its climax (and turning point) at Easter.
+It's our prayer that this sermon might inspire you toward taking a special journey of transformation with your congregation—a journey that finds its climax (and turning point) at Easter.

 For a lot of people, Lent is a season for making resolutions.
 They give up chocolate or sweets.
 They're going to pray more, or actually go to church every Sunday.
 Beyond that, many of us have little understanding of what Lent is about.
 I want to help us understand and engage this season more appropriately.